Skip to main content

 Accelerating Appalachia has launched an innovative program to support underserved farmers and expand regenerative farming across Central/Southern Appalachia and the rural Southeast.

-Building Soil, Building Equity (BSBE) provides financial support, technical training in regenerative agriculture, connections to business development support, and resources to increase market growth opportunities.
+We provide financial support, technical training in conservation agriculture, connections to business development support, and resources to increase market growth opportunities.

-“For over 6 years I’ve advised SaraDay and her agriculture accelerator.
-This new farmer fund they are launching is the best I’ve seen for incentivizing long-term farm sustainability”
+“For more than six years, I’ve had the privilege of advising Accelerating Appalachia and their agriculture accelerator.
+This new farmer fund they have launched is the most effective initiative I’ve seen for promoting long-term farm success.”

 Service Area